 The second and third research questions investigated how different AR approaches - MBAR, MLAR and WBAR - affect students' cognitive load.
 The results revealed that all three AR methods significantly reduce cognitive load compared to traditional engineering drawing teaching methods, indicating that AR technology can effectively manage both intrinsic and extraneous cognitive load associated with complex spatial tasks (İbili, 2009).
 The MBAR approach was particularly effective in reducing cognitive load, primarily due to its use of physical markers to trigger AR content, which provides clear spatial cues and integrates virtual objects with the physical environment.
-This integration simplifies spatial tasks and reduces intrinsic cognitive load by offering a clear reference frame, while also minimising extraneous cognitive load through an intuitive interface that reduces cognitive load (Buchner et al., 2022; Keller et al., 2021), it is important to critically evaluate the reliance on physical markers, which may limit the flexibility and broader applicability of MBAR in various learning environments.
+This integration simplifies spatial tasks and reduces intrinsic cognitive load by offering a clear reference frame, while also minimising extraneous cognitive load through an intuitive interface that reduces cognitive distractions.
+Although these results align with findings on the effectiveness of AR in managing cognitive load (Buchner et al., 2022; Keller et al., 2021), it is important to critically evaluate the reliance on physical markers, which may limit the flexibility and broader applicability of MBAR in various learning environments.